tuned IN to Injury

 Duluth Slip & Fall Lawyer

 A slip and fall can result in a person’s life changing in the blink of an eye.
 One minute, they’re walking through a store or down the sidewalk or enjoying an outdoor picnic at a neighbor’s.
 The next minute they’re on the ground in pain, facing immediate medical expenses and the possibility of a long road to recovery.
 Whether the accident happened at a place of business or on private property, the injured person may have the right to seek compensation.
-A Duluth slip and fall lawyer from Parsons Law, LLC can evaluate their case.
+A Duluth slip and fall lawyer from Attorney in Tune, LLC can evaluate their case.

 The strength of a slip and fall lawsuit in Georgia will revolve largely around two factors–the type of visitor the injured plaintiff was, and the degree to which the property owner breached their duty of care.